 If you’ve ever hunted in the woods or competed in a 3D archery competition, you know how rare clear shots can be.
 That’s where Flightpath technology comes in.
 Available in our RX-FullDraw 4 (FD4) and RX-FullDraw 5 (FD5) models, Flightpath technology helps determine if your arrow will clear obstructions between you and your target out to a typical distance of 85 yards.

-Our Flightpath technology can save you a lot of arrows and boost your confidence when it comes to taking the shot of a lifetime.
-Let’s take a look at how it works.
+This technology can save you a lot of arrows and boost your confidence when it comes to taking the shot of a lifetime.
+Let’s see how it works.

-In the above scenario, the shot appears to be open and unobstructed, but it isn’t.
-The arrow will reach its highest point when it is half-way to the target and collide with the branch.
-Simply put, if there is an obstruction between the crosshair of your rangefinder and the Flightpath indicator, you may not have a clear shot.
+In the above scenario, the shooting lane appears to be open and unobstructed, but it isn’t.
+The arrow will collide with the branch at 20 yards, never making it to the target.
+To put it simply, if there's anything between the rangefinder’s reticle and the Flightpath indicator, it may not be a clear shot.